 Sponsored by the Scotiabank Digital Banking Lab at Ivey Business School

-The Toronto FinTech Conference has three objectives:
+The Toronto Fintech Conference has three objectives:

-In October 2017, the first Toronto Fintech Conference attracted a large volume of high quality academic submissions across the fields of strategy, entrepreneurship, finance, economics, and organization theory.
-Thirty-four papers were presented and discussed in nine themed tracks.
+In October 2017, the First Toronto Fintech Conference attracted a large volume of high quality academic submissions across the fields of strategy, entrepreneurship, finance, economics, and organization theory.
+In total, 34 papers were presented and discussed in nine themed tracks.

 Date: November 5-6, 2020

 Conference Venue: Due to COVID-19, the conference will be held virtually.

 The submitted manuscripts will be reviewed by our Program Committee:

 Dr Balázs Bodó, Associate Professor & Director of Blockchain & Society Policy Research Lab, University of Amsterdam